tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 #### uwsgi.ini \*

-The `uwsgi.ini` file is only neccesary if you are running a `Python` app and choose to use `uWSGI`, which is highly recommended in this case.
+The `uwsgi.ini` file is only necessary if you are running a `Python` app and choose to use `uWSGI`, which is highly recommended in this case.
 For our sample project, we have a `uwsgi.ini` file that looks like this:

 ```
 [uwsgi]